 Defined as 193 by default.
-Change this in my\basic.c to resize the hash tables.
-Smaller value will reduce some memory occupation, size of hash table will influence tokenization and parsing time during loading, won't influence running performance.
+Change this in my_basic.c to resize the hash tables.
+Smaller value will reduce some memory occupation, size of hash table will influence tokenization and parsing time during loading, won't influence running performance most of the time (except cross scope identifier lookup).